mkst/mwccgap/README.md

 Where `asm-processor` uses an `GLOBAL_ASM` pragma, `mwccgap` uses `INCLUDE_ASM` macro as the first project to use `mwccgap` uses `gcc`.
 In future support might be added to suppport either approach.

-Functions that are `INCLUDE_ASM`'d within the C file are expanded to `nops` of the appropriate size and the C file is compiled.
+Functions that are `INCLUDE_ASM`'d within the C file are expanded to `nop`s of the appropriate size and the C file is compiled.
 These functions are then assembled separately, and the resulting object data is transplanted into the C object.
 Symbols and relocations are updated as necessary.

 ## Usage

 ```
-mwccgap input.c output.o
+mwccgap input.c output.o [ -O4,p -sym on ... ]
 ```

 `mwccgap` supports the following arguments: